Kitware/SMTK/doc/tutorials/add_a_bridge/session_subclass.rst

 Sessions exist to link foreign modeling entities to SMTK modeling entities, in a bidirectional way:

-* we *transcribe* foreign modeling entities into an SMTK model manager, and
+* we *transcribe* foreign modeling entities into an SMTK model resource, and
-* we perform *operations* in SMTK that make changes in the foreign modeling kernel (and then result in more transcriptions to update SMTK's model manager).
+* we perform *operations* in SMTK that make changes in the foreign modeling kernel (and then result in more transcriptions to update SMTK's model resource).

 Only the first of these is needed for read-only access so we will cover it first and then describe the interactions between sessions and operators.